 Homeownership is one of the most solid paths to wealth-building.
 For many renters, particularly participants of subsidized housing programs, homeownership can feel out of reach.
 Research conducted by CAFHA found that since 2000, public housing authorities (PHAs) have federal authorization to develop and implement homeownership programs.
 Despite the benefits, these programs are woefully underfunded and underutilized.
 For this reason, CAFHA has launched the only regional cross-sector coalition, inclusive of Housing Choice Voucher (HCV) holders, to recommend ways to scale up and improve these programs.

 In Illinois, over half of Illinois (2.7 million) households earn some sort of non-wage income such as disability benefits, veteran benefits, subsidies, alimony, child support and emergency forms of assistance, including COVID relief.
-However, many are turned away from available housing or threatened with eviction when attempting to pay their rent with these resources because landlords or property companies simply refuse to accept these non-wage based legal forms of payment.
+However, many are turned away from available housing or threatened with eviction when attempting to pay their rent with these resources because landlords or property companies simply refuse to accept these non-wage based forms of payment.
 This is known as Source of Income Discrimination in housing.
-As a member of the Illinois Coalition for Fair Housing, CAFHA is committed to joining efforts to pass HB 2775, protecting renters all across Illinois from this type of housing discrimination.
+As a member of the Illinois Coalition for Fair Housing, CAFHA is committed to ensuring the passage and enforcement of statewide source of income protections (HB 2775).